ysyk2021/the-power-of-agile-innovation-encouraging-experimentation-and-risk-taking/src/chapter-7-1.md

-Chapter: Common Obstacles to Agile Innovation
+Common Obstacles to Agile Innovation
 =============================================

 In this chapter, we will explore the common obstacles that therapists may encounter when implementing agile innovation in emotion-focused therapy techniques for processing and regulating emotions.
 While agile approaches offer numerous benefits, it is essential to recognize and address these obstacles to ensure a successful transition to agile practices.
 Understanding and effectively navigating these challenges will enable therapists to harness the full potential of agile innovation.